 • Losing interest in hobbies or the things they used to do with family or friends

 • Feeling angry at the person they are caring for or at other people or situations

 These feelings are not wrong or strange.
 Caregiving can be very stressful and thankless.
 With these conditions in mind, it is important for every caregiver to remember that they must find ways to take care of themselves and stay healthy.
 If the caregiver becomes sick, who will care for their loved one?
-If you or someone you know is a caregiver and experiencing some of the above mentioned symptoms, please follow this advice:
+If you or someone you know is a caregiver and experiencing any of the above mentioned symptoms, please encourage them to reach out for help:

 • Talk with family doctor about feelings